decalage2/oletools/README.md

 - **pyxswf**: a tool to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel) and RTF, which is especially useful for malware analysis.
+- **rtfobj**: a tool and python module to extract embedded objects from RTF files.
 - and a few others (coming soon)

 News
 ----

+- 2013-04-18 v0.04: fixed bug in rtfobj, added documentation for rtfobj
 - 2012-11-09 v0.03: Improved pyxswf to extract Flash objects from RTF
 - 2012-10-29 v0.02: Added oleid
 - 2012-10-09 v0.01: Initial version of olebrowse and pyxswf